kavia-common/network-web-application-5256-5507/NetworkWebApplication/docs/DEPLOYMENT.md

 ## Zero-Downtime Considerations

-- Build the frontend ahead of time.
+- Build the frontend ahead of time and deploy to a static host with caching.
 - Start the WSGI server with multiple workers.
-- Maintain a separate process manager (e.g., systemd, supervisord, or container orchestrator) to restart on failure.
+- Maintain a separate process manager or orchestrator to restart on failure.

 ## CI/CD Overview